codywimbert/codywimbert.github.io/index.md

     </div>

 <p class="intro">
   <strong>Hey there, welcome to my humble web portfolio!
 The purpose of this page is to document my growth as an IT professional.
-If you care to know a bit about my background, please read on:</strong>
+If you'd like to know more about me, please read on:</strong>
 </p>

     <p class="intro">